 After decades of shopper watching, we would like to share our observations of shopping personalities.

-The first peShopper1rsonality type is shopaholics.
+The first personality type is shopaholics.
 These are those who suffer an incessant retail craving, which Oilyragowikipedia describes as follows, “Retail craving is shopping with the primary purpose of improving the buyer’s mood or disposition.
 Often seen in people during periods of depression or transition, it is normally a short-lived habit but can develop into shopaholism in chronic cases.”

 In 2001, the European Union (who have studied everything about everything) found 33 per cent of shoppers had “high level of addiction to rash or unnecessary consumption”.
 This was causing debt problems for many, particularly young Scottish people and European politicians who are prone to overspending other peoples’ money.